-This offering memorandum has been prepared using a number of conventions, which you should consider when reading the information contained herein.
-Other than the section headed "Description of the Notes," when we use the terms "we," "us," "our," and words of similar import, we are referring to Shui On Land Limited, the "Company" itself, or to the Company and its consolidated subsidiaries, as the context requires.
+This document has been prepared using a number of conventions, which you should consider when reading the information contained herein.
+When we use the terms "we," "us," "our," and words of similar import, we are referring to Shui On Land Limited, the "Company" itself, or to the Company and its consolidated subsidiaries, as the context requires.
 References to the "Group" are to the Company and its subsidiaries and associated companies and, with respect to the period before the Company became the holding company of such subsidiaries (or before such associated companies became associated companies of the Company), the entities which carried on the business of the present Group at the relevant time.
-Shui On Development (Holding) Limited is referred to in this offering memorandum as the "Issuer."